DAY ONE – ANTANANARIVO

 DAY THREE – MORONDAVA

-Today you will head to the Kirindy reserve, home of the Fosa, the largest mammal carnivore in Madagascar.
+Today you will head to the Kirindy Forest, home of the Fosa, the largest mammal carnivore in Madagascar.
 Kirindy is one of Madagascar’s most threatened ecosystems, a dry deciduous forest.
 It is famous for the giant jumping rat and home to seven species of lemur and a number of endemic reptiles.
 Spend a full day here to spot the wildlife and discover the flora, heading back to the world famous Baobab Alley to photograph the dramatic sunset over these endemic trees.

 The Baobab Alley: The Avenue or Alley of the Baobabs is a prominent group of baobab trees lining the dirt road between Morondava and Belo sur Tsiribihina in the Menabe region in western Madagascar.
 Its striking landscape draws travelers from around the world, making it one of the most visited locations in the region.
 It has been a center of local conservation efforts, and was granted temporary protected status in July 2007 by the Ministry of Environment, Water and Forests, the first step toward making it Madagascar’s first natural monument.
 Along the Avenue in some 260 m long segment are remaining some 20 – 25 trees about 30 meters in height, of the species Adansonia grandidieri, endemic to Madagascar.
 Some 20 – 25 more trees of this species grow in nearby rice paddies and meadows.
 Baobab trees, up to 800 years old, known locally as renala (Malagasy for “mother of the forest”), are a legacy of the dense tropical forests that once thrived on Madagascar.
 The trees did not originally tower in isolation over the sere landscape of scrub but stood in dense forest.
 Over the years, as the country’s population grew, the forests were cleared for agriculture, leaving only the baobab trees, which the locals preserved as much in respect as for their value as a food source and building material.
 The area is not a national park, and the trees are threatened by further deforestation, effluent from encroaching rice paddies and sugarcane plantations, and bush and forest fires.
 Despite its popularity as a tourist destination, the area has no visitor center or gate fees, and local residents receive little income from tourism.